-Despite my use of YBF products such as YBF Control ($160 in the shop) and the YBF Private Reserve Sandalwood Antioxidant Oil ($75 in the shop) which I love, to which I've added BRAD Biophotonic Essential Elixir Multi-Peptide ($95 in the shop), these areas seem to stubbornly hang on.
+Despite my use of YBF products such as YBF Control ($160 in the shop) and the YBF Private Reserve Sandalwood Antioxidant Oil ($75 in the shop) which I love, to which I've added BRAD Biophotonic Essential Elixir Multi-Peptide ($95), these areas seem to stubbornly hang on.

 I am trying to be good and keep using my TIA electric device with the currents and lights and special patterns of moving it up and out, but time may be winning this battle.